Email this lesson

 Can “Literally” Replace “Figuratively” in Formal Writing?

-No, literally can only be used in formal or academic writing with its non-metaphorical meaning: “in the strict sense,” “word for word,” or “in effect, virtually.”
+Literally can only be used in formal or academic writing non‑metaphorically to mean “in the strict sense,” “word for word,” or “in effect, virtually.”
 It is the opposite of “figuratively” or “metaphorically.”

 Formal writing tends to have a neutral, objective tone, so you should stay away from overly emphatic statements.
-When would you ever want to write, “A recent study literally dove in headfirst to investigate the issue,” anyway?
+When would you ever want to write, “A recent study literally dove headfirst into the issue,” anyway?
+(In academic writing, literally never.)

 In addition, ideas expressed in formal writing must be straightforward and unambiguous.
 Your readers should not have to figure out whether you are using “literally” to mean literally or as an intensifier.